Learn how to customize a story using the story settings.

 Note:

-Setting a language in the Story settings ensures the story broadcasts the correct language to web browsers.
+Setting a language in Story settings ensures the story broadcasts the correct language to web browsers.
 This is recommended and ensures that browser translation tools and assistive technologies, such as screen readers, work as expected.
 Some languages may also require a number and date format to be set.

 Unless customized, the story language is set to your ArcGIS profile language.